mdx-js/mdx/docs/plugins.md

 }
 ```

-Though if you're using MDX directly, they can be passed like so:
+Though if you’re using MDX directly, they can be passed like so:

 ```js
 const fs = require('fs')